 Avoid excess wiping and washing of the vagina-

 You do not need to use the wipes and the mild soaps every time.
+The vagina is self-cleaning in nature, in the form of vaginal discharge.
 If you try to keep it extra clean after every time you pass urine, you might drag yourself in trouble.
 Too much wiping and washing with scented products will surely disturb the natural pH.
 Rashes and irritation are common symptoms you might have to face after too much wiping off and douching.

 - Do not scrub the vulva and the vagina just for the sake of cleaning it.
 This will do you more harm than any benefit.